knee-cola/SphereViewer/README.md

 ## Features
 * customizable through config
-* image preloading for slower connection
+* image preloading for slower connection (only in "sphere" mode)
 * displays spinner while loading images
 * can hide the triopod by displaying custom logo at the sphere bottom
 * can display user instructions (PNG image)